paucoma/LTSpiceNotes/customSymbols.rst

 First step is to find online the **sub**-circuit definition of the device you would like to simulate and save this file in either the LTSpice subcircuit directory [#ltsubcktdir]_ *or* your own directory.

 The next steps depend on how much time you are willing to invest in this symbol.
-The options are presented from easiest to hardest, also from worst to best looking.
+The options are *semi*Auto to Manual.

 ---------------------
 Auto-generated Block